 - Think about how you want to run the business.
 Decide whether you want to work entirely online or if you need a physical location.
 For example, if you’re selling goods, you might need a storage unit or additional space for your materials and finished product.

 - Create a business plan.
 Having a clear business plan is often key to success.
 After all, the plan can include things like your goals, business’ purpose and type (ex.
 LLLC or S Corp), target audience segment, and more.

 - Estimate your startup costs.
 To start your business, you're going to need to figure out financing.
 How much?
 According to the U.S. Small Business Administration, for most small businesses, you'll need around $3,000 to start, whether that comes from your own savings or from investors.
 Some experts recommend having a month's worth of business expenses covered for the first month.

 - Establish an online presence.
 Many businesses need a website or social media platform on which to promote themselves and communicate with potential customers.
 If you don’t already have one, start building an online presence now.

 - Get any required licensing.
 Some businesses require licenses, permits, and certificates to run.
 Make sure you have them before selling anything.

 - Prepare for taxes.
 When you have a business or work for yourself, you’re responsible for your own taxes.
 Keep track of your profits and expenses throughout the year.

+Bottom line: best businesses for women to startStarting a successful business can take time, but it’s doable with a bit of planning and dedication.
+Whether you’re interested in becoming an established business owner or venturing out as a freelancer, you have options.
 Take some time to think about what you’re interested in and try to figure out the best ways to use your skills.
 If needed, take some courses to brush up on your education or get a relevant certificate to make you more credible in your chosen space.